according to the Times Higher Education's ranking of the latest REF results (2021).

 On our MA in Philosophy you'll engage with key issues at the centre of contemporary debates, and you'll gain up-to-date knowledge of philosophy across a broad range of topics.

 The flexible programme gives you the opportunity to choose option modules, and provides training in critical thinking and analysis.
 You'll be able to create a substantial piece of research following your own interests.

 You'll develop valuable transferable skills in research and presentation which will be essential if you are thinking of continuing to study to PhD level.
 The skills that you develop on the course will also equip you for a range of careers.

 We have strong research interests in history of philosophy, philosophy of mind, ethics, aesthetics, and several other fields, allowing you to cover a broad range of philosophical issues.

-You'll study seven modules over the course of the year.
-You'll learn about dissertation preparation across three terms, and will work on postgraduate research skills across two terms.
-During your third term you and your peers will hold an in-house conference.
+You'll learn about dissertation preparation, and will work on postgraduate research skills.
+Later in the year you and your peers will hold an in-house conference.